-Body temperature plays an important role in wellbeing.
+Body temperature plays an important role in well-being.
 Getting too warm can signify a fever, while getting too cold can cause bodily systems to shut down.
-This balance is also important for sleep: If your body isn’t at the right temperature before bed, you’ll be too uncomfortable to dip into a peaceful slumber.
+This balance is also important for sleep: if your body isn’t at the right temperature before bed, you may be too uncomfortable to dip into a peaceful slumber.

 The Best Temperature for Sleep

-Babies and toddlers, for example, need the room to be between 65 and 70 degrees in order to sleep well.
-Teens and middle-aged women might need the room to be slightly colder than average, as hormonal changes can elevate their normal body temperature.
+Babies and toddlers, for example, need the room to be between 65 and 70 degrees to sleep well.
+Women of different ages and even during different times of the month might need more variations, such as a slightly colder than average room, as hormonal changes — for example ovulation — can elevate their normal body temperature.

 Body Temperature and Sleep